kumu/docs/guides/metrics.md

 ### Detecting communities

-Click the blocks icon <i class="fa fa-cube"></i> in the lower right corner of your map and choose "community detection".
+Click the Metrics icon in the lower right corner of your map and choose "community detection".
 If you haven't run community detection before, clicking this will automatically detect communities.
 If you're already run community detection, clicking the icon will bring you to a window showing you the previous results.

 <img src="../images/community-results.jpg" class="plain">